Grep usage examples

 Add the -l

-flag to show the file names where there are matches instead of the text itself:
+flag to show the file names with matches (instead of the matching text itself):

 $ grep -l "some text" ./*